 Here is how you can help:

-We would really appreciate donations of canned veggies, fruits, and proteins, such as tuna, chicken, SPAM, and ham.
-In addition, we welcome kid-friendly food donations, such as single-serve mac and cheese, applesauce, cereal bars, fruit snacks, cheese and crackers, and juice boxes.
-You can drop off food at 40 Camp Drive in Pittsboro Monday through Friday between 9 am and 1 pm.
+We would really appreciate donations of canned veggies, fruits, and proteins, such as canned and bagged beans, 16 oz. peanut butter, SPAM, and ham.
+In addition, we welcome kid-friendly food donations, such as cereal, applesauce, fruit snacks, cheese and crackers, and juice boxes.
+You can drop off food at 40 Camp Drive in Pittsboro Monday through Friday between 9 am and 1:30 pm.

 We are purchasing additional food to help with the increase in need.
 We can make a dollar go much further than an individual would be able to at a grocery store because we are able to buy in bulk.
-You can send in donations to CORA at PO Box 1326, Pittsboro, NC 27312 or give securely online at https://secure.qgiv.com/for/corfoopan/.
+We are also gearing up for our summer SNACK program and expect that we may need to provide for many more children than usual.
+We want to make sure that children who would normally be receiving meals in camps this summer don’t go hungry.
+CORA is currently considering how we can best adjust meet the need.
+Please send in donations to CORA at PO Box 1326, Pittsboro, NC 27312 or give securely online at https://secure.qgiv.com/for/corfoopan/.